miutamihai/earendil.api/README.md

 # The Earendil Api
-CI service for Elrond Smart Contracts
+CI service for Elrond Smart Contracts.

+## How to use
+Add a GitHub webhook to your repository, containing repository permissions, with the url https://earendil-api.herokuapp.com/trigger .

 ### Used ports
 * `8080` - configurable from the `docker-compose.yml` file.